Dy-zaster/Artes-Arcanas/Docs/Formats/Map.md

 3. Emit a friendly format (e.g., Tiled JSON) with layers for terrain, props, sensors, nests, and merchants.
 Keep the original binary blob around for validation by storing the SHA-1 and source offset in the JSON metadata.
 4. Name the exported files `map_<id>.json` (or place them inside `content/data/maps/`) so the MonoGame client can auto-discover them.
 5. Validate by loading a handful of `.mpv` files in Delphi and taking screenshots; ensure the MonoGame renderer produces matching layouts before fully migrating.

+### Terrain expansion details

+`ActualizarTableroTiles` is more than a 4×4 repetition: for each 64×64 cell it looks at the four cardinal neighbors (`n`, `e`, `s`) and picks alternate terrain codes for the sub-quadrants so beaches, floors, and rivers gain rounded edges before the pseudo-mosaic masks are applied.
+The MonoGame `MapTransformer` now mirrors this routine when it expands the JSON terrain, guaranteeing that the 256×256 grid feeding the renderer matches the precise patterns the Delphi client produced.